Causes and prevention of tartar

 Warning signs indicating the presence of tartar:

-- hypersensitivity, pain when eating hot or cold food;
+- increased sensitivity, pain when eating hot or cold food;

-- due to the multiplication of pathogenic microflora, an unpleasant putrid smell often appears;
+- due to the proliferation of pathogenic microflora, an unpleasant putrid odor often appears;

-- the problem of dental calculus is always accompanied by the formation of caries;
+- the problem of tartar is always accompanied by the formation of caries;

-- unsteadiness and loss of teeth, periodontal disease.
+- looseness and loss of teeth, periodontal disease.

-Modern dentistry offers several options for the treatment of calculus.
-The mechanical method of removing deposits is more familiar, but the disadvantage is that it can damage the tooth enamel.
-More expensive, but effective and painless hardware method, in particular with ultrasound devices.
+Modern dentistry offers several options for treating tartar.
+The mechanical method of removing deposits is more common, but the downside is that it can damage tooth enamel.
+A more expensive, but effective and painless hardware method, in particular ultrasound devices.

 Whichever method you prefer, therapy usually consists of three main stages: